lukeforehand/deertracker/docs/TRAINING.md

   [--show] plots the bounding boxes instead of creating crops
 ```

-* Output is to `.data/photos/training/`
+* Output is to `.data/photos/{category}/`
+* Crops will be marked as `ground_truth`

 ## Sort caltech labeled photos

-Sort caltech photos into label folders, these uncropped images can be selectively
+Sort caltech photos without bounding boxes into label folders, these uncropped images can be
-imported back into the databsae as crops using th `import-photos --training` command.
+selectively imported back into the database as crops using the `import-photos --training` command.

 ```bash
 deertracker caltech \